Bolb347/TechageNuclear/README.md

 NOTE: Reactors which are more optimal will subsequently produce more steam than a less optimal design.

+After you have accumulated some nuclear waste, craft a reprocessor.
+This will allow you to recycle your waste, unlocking a new isotope, Plutonium 239.
+Use this plutonium to craft some RTGs, which are small and portable power sources.

 TODO:
 Add radiation damage